CMU-SAFARI/Victima/README.md

 We added support to evaluate Victima using the MLCommons interface

+Make sure you have install CM.
+Follow this [guide](https://github.com/mlcommons/ck/blob/master/docs/installation.md) to install it:

 Perform the following steps to evaluate Victima with MLCommons:

 ```bash